ggnino/restaurantLanding/README.md

 # La Tierra

-A landing page template for restaurant clients.\
+A landing page for a restaurant client.\
-Template is based off a plant based restaurant but can be customized for any type of restaurant.\
+The page is based off a plant based restaurant but can be customized for any type of restaurant.\
 Landing page is a simple and straight forward design for easy user navigation.